-Downloadable Information: All information regarding WEX can be found on the School website.
-The Work Experience Placement Form and Health Declaration Form is included on the website in downloadable formats.
+Downloadable Information: All information regarding WEX can be found on the

+School website.

 PLEASE ENSURE YOUR CHILD DOES NOT LEAVE IT TOO LATE TO ORGANISE A PLACEMENT, IT IS TO THEIR ADVANTAGE TO ORGANISE ONE AS SOON POSSIBLE.
-THEY MUST SECURE A PLACEMENT AND HAND IN COMPLETED PAPERWORK BY: 1st February 2019
+THEY MUST SECURE A PLACEMENT AND COMPLETE PAPERWORK BY: